-WP 5.1.1 For Olympic Games only: Each team shall consist of a maximum of 12 players with at least one goalkeeper.
+WP 5.1.1 For Olympic Games only: Each team shall consist of a maximum of eleven players with at least one goalkeeper.
 A team shall start the game with not more than seven players, one of whom shall be the goalkeeper and who shall wear the goalkeeper's cap.
-Five reserves may be used as substitutes.
+Four reserves may be used as substitutes.
 One of the reserves may also be used as a substitute goalkeeper but must wear a red cap.
+A team playing with less than seven players shall not be required to have a goalkeeper.